dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 *  More end developer tooling improvements
 	* `dojo/cli-build-app` Finish re-architecture of the build system
 	* `dojo/cli-build-widget` Focused build process for Dojo 2 widgets as web components
-	* `dojo/devtool` A development tool for Dojo 2 (Chrome and Firefox)  TODO: Part of rc1?
-	* `dojo/diagnostics` A diagnostic API for debugging Dojo 2 applications  TODO: Part of rc1?
+* `dojo/themes` A new package for Dojo 2 themes
 * `dojo/widget-core` Finish DOM abstraction
 * `dojo/widgets` Standardize widget events
 * Additional theme to provide Dojo 1 flat theme style interoperability

 At the moment, we are planning for RC1 in early February.

+We are also working on additional packages which may land in time for 2.0, but more likely for a subsequent release:

+* `dojo/devtool` A development tool for Dojo 2 (Chrome and Firefox)
+* `dojo/dgrid` Powerful data grid widget
+* `dojo/diagnostics` A diagnostic API for debugging Dojo 2 applications

 ## Getting involved